Penicillium roqueforti

 Penicillium roqueforti is a common saprotrophic fungus in the genus Penicillium.
 Widespread in nature, it can be isolated from soil, decaying organic matter, and plants.

-The major industrial use of this fungus is the production of blue cheeses, flavouring agents, antifungals, polysaccharides, proteases, and other enzymes.
-The fungus has been a constituent of Roquefort, Stilton, Danish blue, Cabrales, Gorgonzola, and other blue cheeses.
-Other blue cheeses are made with Penicillium glaucum.
+The major industrial uses of this fungus are the production of blue cheeses, flavouring agents, antifungals, polysaccharides, proteases, and other enzymes.
+The fungus has been a constituent of Roquefort, Stilton, Danish blue, Cabrales, and other blue cheeses.
+A few blue cheeses, such as Gorgonzola, are made instead with Penicillium glaucum.

 Classification

-First described by American mycologist Charles Thom in 1906, P. roqueforti was initially a heterogeneous species of blue-green, sporulating fungi.
+First described by the American mycologist Charles Thom in 1906, P. roqueforti was initially described as heterogeneous species of blue-green, sporulating fungi.
 They were grouped into different species based on phenotypic differences, but later combined into one species by Kenneth B. Raper and Thom (1949).
-The P. roqueforti group got a reclassification in 1996 due to molecular analysis of ribosomal DNA sequences.
+The P. roqueforti group then got a reclassification in 1996 due to molecular analysis of ribosomal DNA sequences.
 Formerly divided into two varieties―cheese-making (P. roqueforti var. roqueforti) and patulin-making (P. roqueforti var. carneum)―P. roqueforti was reclassified into three species: P. roqueforti, P. carneum, and P. paneum.
 The complete genome sequence of P. roqueforti was published in 2014.

 Description

 As this fungus does not form visible fruiting bodies, descriptions are based on macromorphological characteristics of fungal colonies growing on various standard agar media, and on microscopic characteristics.
-When grown on Czapek yeast autolysate agar or yeast-extract sucrose (YES) agar, P. roqueforti colonies are typically 40 mm in diameter, olive brown to dull green (dark green to black on the reverse side of the agar plate), with a velutinous texture.
+When grown on Czapek yeast autolysate agar or yeast-extract sucrose (YES) agar, P. roqueforti colonies are typically 40 mm in diameter, olive brown to dull green (dark green to black on the reverse side of the agar plate), with a velutinous (velvety) texture.
 Grown on malt extract agar, colonies are 50 mm in diameter, dull green in color (beige to greyish green on the reverse side), with arachnoid (with many spider-web-like fibers) colony margins.
 Another characteristic morphological feature of this species is its production of asexual spores in phialides with a distinctive brush-shaped configuration.

-Evidence for a sexual stage in P. roqueforti has been found, based in part on the presence of functional mating-type genes and most of the important genes known to be involved in meiosis.
+Evidence for a sexual stage in P. roqueforti has been found, based in part on the presence of functional mating-type genes, and most of the important genes known to be involved in meiosis.
 In 2014, researchers reported inducing the growth of sexual structures in P. roqueforti, including ascogonia, cleistothecia, and ascospores.
 Genetic analysis and comparison of many different strains isolated from various environments around the world indicate that it is a genetically diverse species.

-P. roqueforti is known to be one of the most common spoilage molds of silage.
-It is also one of several different moulds that can spoil bread.
+P. roqueforti can tolerate cold temperatures, low oxygen levels, and both alkali and weaker acid preservatives, which allows the fungi to thrive and be found in dairy environments, such as cheese.
+On the other hand, it also spoils refrigerated foods and meats, along with breads and silage.